appvia/cosign-keyless-admission-webhook/README.md

       name: demoagain
 ```

-## 🚨🚨🚨 WHY YOU SHOULDN'T USE THIS 🚨🚨🚨
+## 🚨🚨🚨 WHY THIS MAY NOT WORK FOR YOU 🚨🚨🚨

-- It is only checking the `Subject` that is easily faked, I'm not yet sure what proves the origin of key material to tie it back to the OIDC.

 - Won't work, at least out the box with private registries or ones that just require authentication, you'll have to wire the credentials up to deployment's secrets